Armishaws create bespoke packages for a worry-free relocation.

 We use sealable bags to help protect your mattresses while in transit, each bag is used only once before being recycled.

 Ask our friendly team for a free, no hassle quote today.

-Population – According to the 2011 You.Gov census, Shaftesbury has a population of 7,300, there are also a number of outlying hamlets and villages within the area.
+Population – According to the 2011 You.Gov census, the population was 7300, including a number of outlying hamlets and villages within the area.

-News – Shaftesbury news is covered in the Gillingham News.
+News – Local news is covered in the Gillingham News.

 With stunning views overlooking the cobbles of Gold Hill and Blackmore Vale, the Salt Cellar has a menu to match.
 The perfect place for a delicious cream tea as you watch the world go by.